 Participation in Governance

 By invitation of the dean, retired faculty members may attend meetings of their school faculties and may participate in the work of committees of those faculties.
 For retired faculty based on the DeLand campus, the right to attend Faculty Senate Meetings is extended to retired faculty by the by-laws of the Senate.
-Retired faculty have no voting rights in meetings or on committees, except as the elected retiree representative on the Faculty Senate.
+Retired faculty has no voting rights in meetings or on committees, except as the elected retiree representative on the Faculty Senate.

 Email and Web Pages

-Retired faculty may continue to use their University e-mail and Webpage accounts.
+Retired faculty may continue to use their University e-mail and Web page accounts.